mutablelogic/docker-cudaml/README.md

 ## Status

 Requires the ability to update the llama.cpp submodule to the master branch.
 Currently the github action uses a self-hosted runner to build the arm64 image.
+The runner seems to need about 12GB of memory to build the image.